Barbara Beechey - Violin and Viola

 Miyoko Grine-Fisher - Cello

 Miyoko Grine-Fisher, cello instructor, has been teaching cello for over ten years, and has been a member of the Lawrence Academy of Music faculty since 2003.
-In addition to her private studio teaching, Ms. Grine-Fisher is the director of the Academy's Chamber Music Odyssey camp and teaches string pedagogy at Lawrence University Conservatory of Music.
+In addition to her private studio teaching, Ms. Grine-Fisher is the director of the Academy's Summer Chamber Music camp and teaches string pedagogy at Lawrence University Conservatory of Music.

 Ms. Grine-Fisher is currently the assistant principal cellist and managing director of the Oshkosh Symphony Orchestra.
 She is also a sponsored chair recipient in the Green Bay Symphony Orchestra.